kyma-project/test-infra/task/golangci-lint/0.1/README.md

 ## Platforms

-You can run the Pipeline on the `linux/amd64` platform.
+You can run the Task on the `linux/amd64` platform.

 ## Usage